Almond Flour Peanut Butter Cookies

 • Butter.
 Softened and unsalted.
 You can use dairy-free butter if you wish.

 • Peanut butter.
 Smooth and creamy peanut butter.
-Avoid using crunchy or thick peanut butter, as it’ll be difficult to spread into the butter.
+Avoid using crunchy or thick peanut butter, as it’ll be difficult to meld into the cookie dough.

 • Sugar.
-I used brown sugar since it gives the cookies extra moisture and a darker color, but white sugar or coconut sugar also works.
+I used brown sugar because it adds extra moisture and a darker color, but white sugar or coconut sugar also works.

 • Egg.
 Room temperature egg.